 - All of the gifts are placed on a table as guests arrive.

-- Then, names or numbers are usually drawn to determine who gets first pick, second pick and so on.
+- Then, names or numbers are usually drawn to determine who gets the first pick, the second pick and so on.

 - The first person selects a gift off the table and opens it.

-- If your gift gets stolen, you get to choose another gift off of the table or can steal another person’s gift.
+- If your gift gets stolen, you get to choose another gift off the table, or you can steal another person’s gift.

 - The game continues until everyone has opened a gift, and usually involves lots of stealing.
 Since the first person didn’t have a chance to steal a gift during their turn, they’re often given a chance to do that after the last person has gone.
 This usually sets off another big round of stealing.

 At some parties, a limit is placed on how many gifts can be stolen each round, or how many times each gift can be stolen.
 Often the limit is placed at three steals.
 You may want to adopt these rules if your party is under a time restraint.
 Regardless, the house rules should be explained at the start of the game, so everyone understands how the game will unfold.

 If you’re the one hosting the White Elephant party, be sure to invite lots of people.
 The game is a lot more fun when lots of gifts are involved.